paxswill/evesrp/doc/quick_start.rst

 In the form, enter a killmail URL and any details your organization normally requires.
-What kind of killmail URLs that are acceptable is up to your organization, but common choices are zKillboard based killboards or CREST killmail URLs from an in-game killmail.
+What kind of killmail URLs that are acceptable is up to your organization, but common choices are zKillboard based killboards or ESI killmail URLs from an in-game killmail.
 Click the "Submit" button once you are done entering the information.